Teng-Qiu-Clustering/Fast-LDP-MST-Clustering-IEEE-TKDE-2022/README.md

 # FastLDPMST
  FastLDPMST: an efficient density-based clustering method for large-size datasets.

- this work contributes to the field of clustering by providing a new solution (i.e., FastLDPMST) which achieves a good balance among effectiveness, efficiency, robustness, and user-friendliness.
+**Summary**: this work contributes to the field of clustering by providing a new solution (i.e., FastLDPMST) which achieves a good balance among effectiveness, efficiency, robustness, and user-friendliness.
 Due to the above merit, FastLDPMST could have a certain degree of practical value in this big data era.